ruizink/consul-snapshotter/README.md

-# consul-snapshot
+# consul-snapshotter

-A binary to help you perform Consul backups periodically
+A tool to help you perform Consul backups periodically

 ## Build